diazrenata/2018-03-06-demo/index.md

 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}
-This is a demo header.
-It says things about who the instructors are and where this workshop is happening.
+"This is some information about the workshop!"
 {% comment %}
   HEADER